forthy42/net2o/wiki/squid.md

 ![BitCoin Chart](https://assets.bwbx.io/images/users/iqjWHBFdfxIU/iFKLTQNYjslA/v4/800x-1.png)

 Speculation bubbles don't mean the money disappears.
-The money is still there, it's just owned by someone else now.
+The money is still there, it's just owned by someone else now; only if you include the market cap of the speculation object, it disappeared.
 Despite that the total amount of money is constant through a speculation bubble, they have a deep impact on economy.

-That's because those who entered the bubble early got the money, and those who entered late lost.
+That's because those who entered the bubble early and sold at the right time got the money, and those who entered late lost.
 The tragedy is that the early ones are smart and rare, and the late ones are stupid and many.
 And that means a huge concentration in money, and especially a loss for those who didn't really have that money.
+Speculation inevitably is a move from the crowd to the few who behaved differently, not necessarily smart; a counter-action to the crowd can improve your chances of winning.
+You shouldn't go to “buy high, sell low”, though.

 But let's assume BitCoin is not a bubble going bust, but it's supposed to last (all 21 millions), and used as currency for everything by everybody.
-That means the price per coin would soar until the total market cap equals the cash wealth of the entire planet.
+That means the price per coin would soar until the total market cap equals the wealth of the entire planet.
 And that would mean all those people who were there in the early phase would be incredible rich, just by being early.
+Instead of creating most coins in the last, bit growth phase, BitCoin created them in the early phase, where it was essentially worthless and no effort needed to mine the coins.

+So maybe that wealth is going to trickle down?
 Trickle down however doesn't work.
 Money inherently trickles up.
 In a deflationary system, there is no decay of money; instead the money of the wealthy becomes more and more just on its own.
 They don't even have to invest it to gain wealth.
 The result will be an increasingly absurd distribution of wealth, and all the assorted problems: economic power leads to political power, corruption, tax cuts for the rich, slavery-like work relationships, because only the rich can afford hiring people; the poor can't.